sighupio/gatekeeper-policy-manager/docs/releases/unreleased.md

 - Increased default memory limits in Kubernetes manifests and the Helm chart due to reports of missbehaviour with the previous values.
 - Update to Python 3.10
+- Set explicitly the replica count for Kubernetes deployment
+- Fix error on Constraint Templates view when the Template doesn't have a `Properties` key under the OpenAPIv3 Schema.
+- Switched `master` to `main`

 ### Updated dependencies